 The crux of power-based training is a benchmark called FTP, which stands for Functional Threshold Power.
 This is an estimated measure of your highest sustainable power, measured in watts, that can be held for one hour.
 FTP is an important metric because it’s used to scale every workout to your specific needs.
 That way, you can be sure that you’re training at exactly the right intensity at all times.

 With that in mind, many cyclists still want to know what is a good FTP.
 A good FTP is one that is accurate and ensures that you are getting the most out of your hard work.
 If you’re new to endurance sports or structured training, it may seem like your FTP is too low.
 Don’t worry!
-It’s just your starting point.
-With the right training, you’ll increase your FTP.
+It’s just a starting point.
+With the right training, you’ll increase FTP and get faster.

 How Does My FTP Compare?